-Working from home has its perks, and there is plenty of potential to make a decent amount of money whether full-time or part-time.
-Search engine evaluator jobs are an interesting option for freelancers and side hustlers who want to make extra income from home.
+Working from home has its perks, and there’s plenty of potential to make a decent amount of money whether full-time or part-time.
+Search engine evaluator jobs and Google Rater jobs are interesting options for freelancers and side hustlers who want to make extra income from home.

-Have you ever entered a basic search on Google, Bing or Yahoo and the results aren’t quite what you were looking for?
+Have you ever entered a basic search on Google, Bing, or Yahoo and the results aren’t quite what you were looking for?
 That’s because the search results are based on an algorithm, and the results aren’t always perfect.
-That’s where search engine evaluators come in.
+That’s where search engine evaluators (also known as web search evaluators) come in.

 A search engine algorithm can only do so much.
-I mean, think about building a program to determine the search results of nearly any search inquiry on a major search engine.
+Think about building a program to determine the search results of nearly any search inquiry on a major search engine.
 Sound complicated?
 That’s because it is.
 Some things require a human touch, and one of those things is the occasional irrelevant search results from common search engine inquiries.

-Most search engine evaluator jobs are done by contracted employees such as freelancers, work from home individuals and remote workers.
+Search engine evaluation jobs typically go to contracted employees such as freelancers, work-from-home individuals, and remote workers.
 Other names that you might see for essentially the same position include:

 All of which are relating to the same work of evaluating the relevance of search engine results.

 A search engine evaluator’s job is to determine whether the results of common searches are relevant to the entered keyword or phrase.
 They also determine relevancy for paid ads from people using PPC programs like Google Adwords, Microsoft Advertising (formerly Bing Ads) and other paid traffic programs.